 I’ve never heard of a library eliminating fines.
 Is MCDL one of the first?

 Nationwide, hundreds of libraries have eliminated late fines for overdue materials.
-Seventeen of the 44 CLEVNET libraries are Fine Free, including Cleveland Public Library.
+Many libraries in CLEVNET are Fine Free, including Cleveland Public Library.
 MCDL is part of a nationwide movement to bring greater access to people who need libraries most.
 At MCDL, library cards are blocked from use once fines reach $10.
 While that’s not a lot of money for some, for many members that is a barrier for using the library.
 Many youth and teens may avoid the library for fear of forgetting to return items and accumulating fines they simply don’t have the resources to pay off.

 “A family with limited means has limited access to entertainment. $2 to rent a move or $5 for a book is not in their budget.
 No more late fines will give families flexibility.
 Car breaks down.
 That’s ok, return the books tomorrow with no fear of charges.
 This is a fresh start for Medina County residents who benefit the most from the library’s services.”